How to Fire Someone Professionally: The Ultimate Guide With Scripts

 For example, you can’t fire Paul for being late 4 days in a row when you didn’t fire Mary for the same reason last month.
 Similarly, you also can’t fire Paul for being annoying or disruptive — his transgressions need to be bigger and, more importantly, against the company’s code of conduct (or the law).

-So keep your emotions out of it, and make decisions based on the rules at hand and previous behavior.
+So, keep your emotions out of it, and make decisions based on the rules at hand and previous behavior.

 Step #4: Pick the right time and place

 Once you’ve made the decision to fire someone, you might be eager to get it over with as soon as possible.
-However, patience is a virtue, and, in this case, absolutely necessary.
+However, patience is a virtue and, in this case, absolutely necessary.

-That’s why you have to think about the time and location of the event beforehand.
-Find a private spot (like your office or a conference room) where you can have a professional conversation with the employee and ensure your actions aren’t impacting the business procedures.
-When you start the meeting, ensure you’re positioned in a way that the employee’s back is turned toward the door — in case you’re interrupted, the employee won’t have to face the person who interrupted you, which will come in handy if they are having an emotional reaction.
+Find a private spot (like your office or a conference room) to have a professional conversation with the employee, and ensure your actions aren’t impacting the business procedures.
+When you start the meeting, ensure you’re positioned in a way that the employee’s back is turned toward the door — in case you’re interrupted, the employee won’t have to face the person who interrupted you, which will come in handy if they have an emotional reaction.

 Step #5: Be clear and keep it short

-Instead, be clear about what’s about to happen.
 For example, you can use one of the following openings:

 “Hello [Name], thank you for coming.
-I’m afraid this won’t be a pleasant talk as I’ve got some bad news for you.”
+I’m afraid this won’t be a pleasant talk, as I’ve got some bad news for you.”

 “[Name], please take a seat.
 I’m afraid I have some bad news.”

 Aside from being clear, you also have to try to keep things short.
 Delivering a whole speech about what you’re about to do and making them sit through it is unnecessary (and also a bit cruel).
-Instead, say what you need to say and then pause in order to leave some room for them to react.
+Instead, say what you need to say and then pause to leave some room for them to react.

 💡 Pumble Pro Tip